Guest Posting – It’s Just Plain Smart

 Let’s face it having a blog is busy work and witting great content is a big chunk of that work.
 Every blogger I know has a list of content they want to share but finding the time to create it is a challenge.

-Don’t be afraid ask the blog owner if there is some topic that he or she has been meaning to post about but just has not had the time, and offer to write that post.
+So don’t be afraid ask the blog owner if there is some topic that he or she has been meaning to post about but just has not had the time to and offer to write that post.

 So here is what a pitch email can look like – it’s simple and to the point.

 From: Leo Emery

 Subject: Hi David – Loved the post on Boosting Your Production